WBKY

 WBKY (95.9 FM) is a radio station broadcasting a country music format.
-Licensed to Portage, Wisconsin, United States, the station serves the Madison area.
+Licensed to Stoughton, Wisconsin, United States, the station serves the Janesville and Madison areas.
 The station is currently owned by Magnum Communications, Inc. and features programming from AP Radio and Jones Radio Network.

 History

-The station was assigned the call letters WVZO on 1992-09-02.
+The station was assigned the call sign WVZO on 1992-09-02.
 On 1992-10-12, the station changed its call sign to WZST, on 1994-07-01 to WUSX, and on 1996-03-29 to the current WBKY.

+In April 2024, WBKY completed its move from Portage to Stoughton, with its new signal serving Madison and Janesville.